Sports Betting Bonus Guide 2019

 You need to bet with certain odds for your wager to count towards clearing your bonus.
 This limit is often 1.50.
 Bets below the limit are ignored as far as clearing the bonus goes.

 The rollover requirement doesn’t depend on the currency or sport.
-It doesn’t matter if you bet with Canadian dollars on hockey or with bitcoins on UFC.
 However, sometimes players from different countries have different play-through requirements.
 The good news is we Canadians are classed as no-risk by online sportsbooks and therefore we always have very low rollovers (yay!).

-When you place a no-risk bet you either win or get your money back.
+When you place a no-risk bet you either win the bet or get your money back.